 to meet the regional objectives.
 The purpose of the IRWMP is to integrate planning and implementation efforts and facilitate regional cooperation, with the goals of reducing water demands, improving operational efficiency, increasing water supply, improving water quality, and promoting resource stewardship over the long term.
 A collaborative stakeholder-driven process was used to develop the IRWMP.

 The IRWMP effort was funded entirely by local participating agencies.

 The IRWMP has been updated to conform to the Proposition 84 guidelines, which also included a climate change technical study.
 The 2014 Update of the IRWMP is now complete and you can view the documents by clicking here.
 Additionally, a salt/nutrient management plan is also being prepared (see below for details).

-The Regional Water Management Group for the IRWMP has formed a cooperative to prepare a Salt Nutrient Management Plan (SNMP) for the Santa Clara River Valley East Ground Water Subbasin to comply with the
+The Regional Water Management Group for the IRWMP formed a cooperative to prepare a Salt Nutrient Management Plan (SNMP) for the Santa Clara River Valley East Ground Water Subbasin to comply with the

 State's Recycled Water Policy.
-The report is being prepared using guidance set forth by the Los Angeles Regional Water Quality Control Board and presents an evaluation of the salt and nutrients, and current
+The SNMP was prepared using guidance set forth by the Los Angeles Regional Water Quality Control Board and presents an evaluation of the salt and nutrients, and current

 here.
 For more information please contact Cathy Z. Hollomon at (661) 297-1600 Extension 282.